The Starling: Plot

-Jack returns home and they reconcile and work on their relationship, facing the world together.
-The film ends with them gardening watched by the starling, who still spends time in their yard.
+Soon Jack returns home, they reconcile and work on their relationship, facing the world together.
+The film ends with both wearing football helmets going to get cucumbers from the garden.
+The starling and its new mate fly towards them, and swoop them as usual.

 Cast

 Production

 The Starling was on the 2005 "Black List" of most-liked unproduced screenplays.
 In March 2017, it was reported that Dome Karukoski was attached to direct the film, with Keanu Reeves and Isla Fisher in negotiations to star.

 In June 2019, it was announced that Melissa McCarthy and Chris O'Dowd would star in the film, with Theodore Melfi directing.
 The three previously worked together on St. Vincent (2014).
 In August 2019, Kevin Kline, Timothy Olyphant, Daveed Diggs, Skyler Gisondo, Loretta Devine, Laura Harrier, Rosalind Chao, and Kimberly Quinn joined the cast.

 Principal photography began in New York City on August 2, 2019 and wrapped on September 19.